wp-plugins/video-audio-bbcodes/readme.txt

 1. Upload the `video-audio-bbcodes` folder and its contents to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. If you have 'bbPress2 shortcode whitelist' plugin installed, you can use it to approve these bbcodes on its settings page.

 == Upgrade Notice ==